andgineer/sorokin.engineer/posts/en/_posts/2019-02-22-python_asyncio_multiprocessing.md

 clear logic.

 But sometimes you want to convert old code that use external process.
-So now it will lunch many instances of the external process simultaneously.
+So now it will launch many instances of the external process simultaneously.

 You can rewrite it completely to use multiprocessing module.